Brave New World (song): Music video

-The "Brave New World" music video was directed by David Mallett and used a shorter version of the track.
+The "Brave New World" music video was directed by David Mallet and used a shorter version of the track.
 The opening scene where Toyah comes out of the sea was filmed in Hastings.
 Other parts of the clip were filmed later that day in front of the Battersea Power Station in London, picturing Toyah riding a white horse.
-The video was inspired by David Bowie's "Ashes to Ashes".
+The video was inspired by David Bowie's "Ashes to Ashes" also directed by Mallet.
 Despite the apparent influence of Bowie's video, Toyah herself has denied any attempt to copy him: "I'd never dream of trying to be like Bowie, because he's the greatest".